Sex worker

 A sex worker is a person who provides sex work, either on a regular or occasional basis.
 The term is used in reference to those who work in all areas of the sex industry.
 According to one view, sex work is voluntary "and is seen as the commercial exchange of sex for money or goods".
-Thus it differs from sexual exploitation, or the forcing of a person to commit sexual acts.
+In light of this principle, it will therefore differ from sexual exploitation, or the forcing of a person to commit sexual acts.
+Other positions may maintain, however, that any commercial exchange of sex for money or goods will necessarily constitute sexual exploitation.

 Terminology

 The term "sex worker" was coined in 1978 by sex worker activist Carol Leigh.
 Its use became popularized after publication of the anthology, Sex Work: Writings By Women In The Sex Industry in 1987, edited by Frédérique Delacoste and Priscilla Alexander.
 The term "sex worker" has since spread into much wider use, including in academic publications, by NGOs and labor unions, and by governmental and intergovernmental agencies, such as the World Health Organization.
 The term is listed in the Oxford English Dictionary and Merriam-Webster's Dictionary.

-The term "sex worker" is used by some types of sex workers (i.e. prostitutes) to avoid invoking the stigma associated with the word "prostitute".
+The term "sex worker" is used by some to avoid invoking the stigma associated with the word "prostitute".
 Using the term "sex worker" rather than "prostitute" also allows more members of the sex industry to be represented and helps ensure that individuals who are actually prostitutes are not singled out and associated with the negative connotations of "prostitute".
 In addition, choosing to use the term "sex worker" rather than "prostitute" shows ownership over the individuals' career choices.
 Some argue that those who prefer the term "sex worker" wish to separate their occupation from their person.
 Describing someone as a sex worker recognizes that the individual may have many different facets, and are not necessarily defined by their job.

-The term is strongly opposed, however, by many who are morally or politically opposed to the sex industry, such as social conservatives, anti-prostitution feminists, and other prohibitionists.
-Such groups view prostitution variously as a crime or as victimization, and see the term "sex work" as legitimizing criminal activity or exploitation as a type of labor.
+The term is strongly opposed, however, by anti-prostitution feminists, who view prostitution as victimization and see the term "sex work" as legitimizing exploitation as a type of labor.
+Social conservatives also disagree with the term, since they see the practice of prostitution as a violation of traditional sexual morality and consequently do not wish it to be accorded the status of respectable labor either.